Keeping your data and the GU network safe and secure so you can work worry-free.

 - Information security awareness and training.
 Providing security best practices, policy updates, and required role-based training courses.

 We offer many applications to help you proactively protect your data and personal information, mobile devices, your computer, and your online identity.
-Among the applications we offer include Symantec Endpoint Protection (anti-virus program, available for free in the online software Webstore), Duo (two-factor authentication), LastPass (password manager), and Cisco AnyConnect VPN (secure access to the Georgetown network).
+Among the applications we offer include Microsoft Defender (anti-virus program for Windows computers, available for free in the online software Webstore), Duo (two-factor authentication), LastPass (password manager), and Cisco AnyConnect VPN (secure access to the Georgetown network).